bponsler/rosjava_roslaunch/README.md

 The following items are known to be not implemented:

-    - launching of remote nodes
+    - full support of launching of remote nodes
     - launching of test nodes
     - the --child command line argument